Strong gravitational lensing by rotating Simpson--Visser black holes: Conclusions

 Many interesting avenues are amenable for future work from the rotating Simpson-Visser solutions; it will be intriguing to analyze the relationship between the null geodesics and thermodynamic phase transition in AdS background in the context photon sphere.
 One should also see the possibility of generalization of these results to investigate the higher curvature effect in the gravitational lensing.
 Finally, the possibility of a different conception of these result to gravitational lensing for the solution (\ref{metric1}), that describes a wormhole with a throat located at $r = 0$, is an interesting problem for future research.
 In particular, our results, in the limit $l \rightarrow 0$, reduced exactly to \emph{vis-$\grave{a}$-vis} the Kerr black hole results.

-As a final remark, the strong-field gravitational lensing opens fascinating perspectives, like testing general relativity or modified theories of gravity and estimating the distance and parameters of the supermassive black holes in the centres of various galaxies.
+It will be intriguing to investigate gravitational lensing in a plasma or accretion environment.
+Further, the strong field gravitational lensing may open fascinating perspectives for testing modified theories of gravity and estimating the parameters associated with the supermassive black holes.